Fukuoka rewards travelers with souvenirs that are easy to pack, easy to share, and genuinely beloved at home.

 Five things make or break an omiyage when you’re traveling with kids and bringing gifts home:

 - Individually wrapped.
-Anything you want to hand out to 8+ people needs to come pre-portioned.
+Anything you want to hand out to a crowd needs to come pre-portioned.
 Bulk loose snacks lose every time.

 - Shelf life of 7+ days.
 So it survives the flight, the customs queue, and the cousin who doesn’t open the box for a week.